m3rcadeaa-x/m3rcadeaa-x/README.md

 More info will be added if needed !

+Socials in my Carrd/Strawpage/LinkTree ^-^

+Strawpage will be updated soon -- Feel free to draw on it!

 If you'd like to add me on discord, let me know !

 commissions are coming soon!